ethereum-optimism/optimism/components/rollup_node/p2p_interface.md

 #### Structure

-The Ethereum Node Record (ENR) for an Optimism rollup node must contain keyed values:
+The Ethereum Node Record (ENR) for an Optimism rollup node must contain the following values, identified by unique keys:

 - An IPv4 address (`ip` field) and/or IPv6 address (`ip6` field).
 - A TCP port (`tcp` field) representing the local libp2p listening port.